Agency says BTS members will serve in South Korea’s military

 Defense Minister Lee Jong-sup had said in August that if BTS members join the military, they would likely be allowed to continue practicing and to join back with the group for tours overseas.

 Whether the BTS members must serve in the army had been a hotly debated issue in South Korea as Jin faced possible enlistment early next year.
 Jin turns 30 in December, the age at which men can no longer delay enlistment.
+Other members are currently between 25 and 29 years old, with Suga turning 30 in March.

 Under South Korean law, most able-bodied men are required to perform 18-21 months of military service, but special exemptions had been granted for athletes and artists who excel in certain international competitions that have been tied with national prestige.